kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 capability to signify the NFT coming in their possession, while the `TRANSFER` will indicate the amount of KDA they need to pay.

-Every smart contract will have their own meta data and will be retrieved by the Wallet separately.
+For example, you are utilizing functionality from the `coin` contract and an NFT contract to construct a transaction.
+Keep in mind that every smart contract will have its own meta data and translations that will be retrieved by the Wallet separately.
 The `MINT` capability you could define as such:

 ```json
 {